estebanmunchjones2019/academind-next.js-article/Next article.md

 This platform is called Vercel, and you need to sign up in order to host your app there: https://vercel.com/signup

-Follow their instructions, which are easy to follow, to setup your account and connect your github account to it.
+Follow their instructions, which are easy to follow, to set up your account and connect your github account to it.

 One nice feature of Vercel is that you can link a gitHub repo and get automatic builds every time new code is pushed to it.